francohaute/codenotes/moc/go.md

       exposing it to another module.
 Any other package that tries to access it will give a compilation error.
     - The package name must be internal.
+- Init function:
+    - Run when one package is referenced by another package.
+    - Using _ when importing a package allows you to trigger the init function but does not give you access to any of the imported identifiers.
+(OBSOLETE)
+    - Always document the behavior of init functions.
+    - The primary usage of init functions is for initializing package-level variables that can't be configure in a single assignment.

 ### Modules